 This project is part of a reflective re-engagement with local issues.
 Laying a basis for locally useful and relevant visual communication work and becoming more directly involved in 2023 when I hope Covid-19 vulnerabilities will have ended.

-‘Fragments Walking in Time’ is the most intense of the ‘now experiences’. exploring the fragmented perceptions of walking along a normal road as recorded with an i-phone.
+‘Fragments Walking’ explores the fragmented ‘now’ perceptions of walking along the road as recorded with an i-phone.

 It started with time experiments comparing SloMo and Hyperlapse clips of my feet, also a series of panorama images moving the phone as I walked – resulting in a series of fragmented still traces on one image.